randunuprabash/Hotel-Reservation-App/README.md

 # HotelApp
 * Hotel reservation app with create, view, edit and delete reservations features.
-* Developed to demonstrate the Angular Features.
+* Developed to demonstrate the main Angular Features.
+* Embedded with the browser local storage

 ### Getting Started
 * First Clone the project